iGovDirect/Security-Review/README.md

 **Scenario:** Attacker tries a brut force attack agaist auth cloud function on multiple accounts to trigger them to lock down in an attemt to disrupt the service

 Counter Measures: Before asking for username and password, a unique token is required.
 However, an attack can still cost the foundation a lot of money.
-Google is working on a solution: https://cloud.google.com/functions/docs/securing/
+Google is working on a solution (beta): https://cloud.google.com/functions/docs/securing/managing-access

 **Scenario:** Physical access with the target pc due to burglary or theft